alexdredmon/remotely/README.md

 ![Remotely](/logo.png)
 # Remotely Controller

-Detect, add, save, and control wifi enabled televisions on your network.
+Detect, add, save, and control televisions on your network.

 ## Install